Skip to main content

 Angel 2: You can buy them before they're ready, and then they will ripen.
 If you ripen them too much, you can just freeze them and use them in quick breads or smoothies.
 They are easy to transport -- you don't have to refrigerate them, and the fruit is protected by a skin that's very easy to peel.
 And there are no seeds to spit out.

-Angel 1: You've improved a lot since you invented periods.
+Angel 1: Sounds perfect!
 What could be better for a toddler than a sweet, monochromatic fruit?

 Angel 2: Well, I thought they still needed some other features, so I added a few.